freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Plugins`
   page has been redesigned and improved.

-* Community created plugins can be easily accessed by changing the plugin collection in
+* Community-created plugins can be accessed by changing the plugin collection in
   :menuselection:`Plugins`.